 On June 4, the Securities and Exchange Commission (SEC) sued Kik Interactive Inc. for raising nearly $100 million in an unregistered securities offering.
 The SEC’s complaint alleges Kik had been losing money for years and the company’s management predicted internally that it would run out of money by 2017.
 To mitigate this shortfall, Kik developed a new mode of business financed through the sale of one trillion “Kin” tokens, raising more than $55 million from U.S. investors alone.
 However, according to the complaint, Kin tokens are now trading at half the value paid by public investors during the initial coin offering.
 According to Robert A. Cohen, Chief of the agency’s Enforcement Division’s Cyber Unit, “Kik told investors they could expect profits from its effort to create a digital ecosystem… [and] future profits based on the efforts of others is a hallmark of a securities offering that must comply with the federal securities laws.”
 By selling $100 million in securities without registering the offer, the SEC alleges that Kik “deprived investors of information to which they were legally entitled, and prevented investors from making informed investment decisions.

 Kin hopes to challenge the Howey Rule used by the SEC when determining if an ICO is a security.
 Kik claims the Kin ICO does not meet the definition of a security offering and hope the lawsuit hopes challenge the Howey Test for how cryptocurrencies are regulated in the United States but that is a long, uphill battle.
-According to the Howey Rule, an ICO is a security if “there is the investment of money in a common enterprise with a reasonable expectation of profits to be derived from the efforts of others.”
+According to the Howey Rule, an ICO is a security if “there is the investment of money in a common A company or a business More with a reasonable expectation of profits to be derived from the efforts of others.”
 This, according to SEC guidance, applies to any contract, scheme, or transaction, regardless of whether it has any of the characteristics of typical securities.

 First Public Seizure of a Bitcoin Mixing Service — BestMixer

 In May, the Dutch Financial Intelligence and Investigation Service (FIOD), Europol, and authorities in Luxembourg collaborated to shut down the supposedly Curacoa-based cryptomixing site Bestmixer.io by seizing six of its servers in the Netherlands and Luxembourg.
 According to Europol, BestMixer was known as one of the three largest cryptocurrency mixing services at the time and had processed at least $200 million in its one year of business.
 Because mixing services are not illegal in Curacao, BestMixer advertised itself as a successful method to avoid various anti-money laundering policies through guaranteed anonymity that it claimed to be legal.
 Throughout their investigation, the FIOD has gathered information on all interactions on the platform in the past year, including: IP-addresses, transaction details, bitcoin addresses and chat messages.
 The FIOD and Europol will continue to analyze the information and distribute intelligence packages of their findings.
-CipherTrace had issued an alert in December 2018 about BestMixer’s practice of “cryptodusting” users accounts as a means of foiling AML tracing technologies by “dusting” every address with money laundering funds, thereby soiling virtually every user’s reputation.
+CipherTrace had issued an alert in December 2018 about BestMixer’s practice of “cryptodusting” users accounts as a means of foiling AML tracing technologies by “dusting” every In a cryptocurrency context, an address is a cryptographic k...
+More with money laundering funds, thereby soiling virtually every user’s reputation.